 Art Fair on the SquareWhether you're looking for a few prints to spruce up your office or you just want something to remind you of this summer, you'll find something eye-catching at Art Fair on the Square.
 More than 450 artists from across the United States will exhibit their work during this year's fair, which also has live music and outdoor dining.

-Happiest CitySeveral sources have declared Madison one of the healthiest, happiest cities not only in America, but in the world.
+Healthy and Happy CitySeveral sources have declared Madison one of the healthiest, happiest cities not only in America, but in the world.
 Low crimes, affordable fresh produce, and active locals contribute to Madison's high ranking.
-A recent article by National Geographic focused on tight communities and spectacular surroundings - both areas in which Madison stands out.
+A recent article listed Madison in the top 10 cities for an active lifestyle in 2018.

 Lower Cost of LivingNot only is Madison an exciting and active place to call home, but it is also quite affordable.
 When compared to the locations of other major tech corporations, Madison ranks as one of the most economical living situations in the country.